jakearchibald/jakearchibald.com/static-build/posts/2021/06/encoding-data-for-post-requests/index.md

 formData.set('hello', 'world');
 ```

-It's also an iterator, so it can be converted to an array-of-arrays or an object in the same way as `URLSearchParams`.
+It's also an iterator, so it can be converted to an array of name/value pairs, or an object, just as you can with `URLSearchParams`.
 But, unlike `URLSearchParams`, you can read an HTML form directly as `FormData`:

 ```js
 const formElement = document.querySelector('form');